VihangaNethmaka/GIT-exam-result-checker/README.md

 ## 📜 License

-This project is for **educational purposes only**.
-Please don’t misuse the script or overload the official exam results server.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

+⚠️ **Disclaimer:** This project is created for **informative and educational purposes only**.
+It should not be used for unethical activities or to overload the official exam servers.